Here is exactly how trading multiple systems backfires, demolishing your equity

 Trading requires instantaneous decision-making based on probabilities.
 Too much data on your charts can easily wear your brain out.

-ÃÂÃÂ The over whelm of continuously scanning for several setups leaves you hesitated as to when and where to enter and exit.
+The overwhelm of continuously scanning for several setups leaves you hesitant as to when and where to enter and exit.

-ÃÂÃÂ Your frustration from seeing successful trades slip by can be immense because you are constantly comparing and calculating rules.
+Your frustration from seeing successful trades slip can be immense because you are constantly comparing and calculating rules.

-ÃÂÃÂ Revenge trading is eventually the result of being stuck between opportunities and a desperate urge to participate, leading to poor trading decisions.
+Revenge trading is eventually the result of being stuck between opportunities and a desperate urge to participate, leading to poor trading decisions.

 The Catastrophic Drop in Trading Equity

-A multi-strategy Forex trading approach leads to one in evitable destination: an empty account balance.
+A multi-strategy Forex trading approach leads to one inevitable destination: an empty account balance.

 Loss chasing: A single failed trade leads to the abandonment of one strategy and quick jumps to another, often without knowing why one failed in the first place.